On this page

 - The expiry date of your card is dependant on the expiry date of your program, appointment, and/or association with SFU.
 Where no expiry date is specified cards will not exceed 1 year, but may be renewed upon reapplication;

-- Visiting Faculty, Post Doctoral Students, Renowned Scholars, President's Club, Senate and Board of Governors - borrowing privileges may be expanded to include: semester loan periods, remote database access, reserves access, interlibrary loan/document delivery access;
+- Visiting Faculty, Post Doctoral Fellows, Renowned Scholars, President's Club, Senate and Board of Governors - borrowing privileges may be expanded to include: semester loan periods, remote database access, reserves access, interlibrary loan/document delivery access;

 - Non-Credit Instructors - borrowing privileges may be expanded to include semester loan periods, remote database access, reserves access;